Onehunga High School: Onehunga High Business School

-The Business school, founded in 2002 has attracted significant amounts of media publicity in particular, and visits from many notable people including the Rt Hon Helen Clark (New Zealand Prime Minister at the time) and Rt Hon John Key (Leader of the Opposition).
-The Business School is aimed at better recognition for business standards into the National Curriculum.
+The school previously incorporated a business school, founded in 2002 which attracted significant amounts of media publicity at them time, and visits from many notable people including the Rt Hon Helen Clark (New Zealand Prime Minister at the time) and Rt Hon John Key (Leader of the Opposition).
+The Business School played a key role in creating better recognition for business standards and got them included in NCEA.
+It was founded by Just Water International's creator Tony Falkenstein, and was sponsored by brewery company Lion Nathan.

 Onehunga High Construction School

 The Building and Construction School is a vocational division which provides opportunities for students to explore their interests in this trade.
+This program was previously sponsored by Fletcher Construction.

 Onehunga High Services Academy

 The Services Academy is a unit focusing on preparing students who are looking for a future career in the New Zealand Defence Force or police.
+This program was disestablished in 2024.